learn-co-curriculum/phase-3-sql-table-relations-relational-database-basics/README.md

 ![](http://readme-pics.s3.amazonaws.com/Screen%20Shot%202015-09-03%20at%205.12.12%20PM.png)

 So every two weeks, we would have to look through every single entry in this spreadsheet, send each person their check and then, figure out a way to identify an employee's manager to send that manager a confirmation that each employee has been paid.
 We need some way to *associate* the employees to their manager.
 We could add a "Manager" column to the spreadsheet that would be filled out with the name of that person's manager (if that person is an employee and not a manager themselves).
 This is getting messy.
 Not only do we have to do a lot of searching through the spreadsheet and manual detection of who is an employee and who is a manager, but we also have to match each employee with the name of their manager.
-If only their was some way to simplify our system!
+If only there was some way to simplify our system!

 Enter relational databases.
 A relation database, simply put, is **a database structured to recognize relations among stored items of information.** In such a system, it would be easy to tell an employee that they *belong to* a certain manager and to tell a manager that they *have many* employees.
 This might sound familiar if you've built object oriented Ruby programs in which instances of a class are related to one another.
 A relational database will allow us to store representations of our Ruby objects and preserve the relationships between those objects when we store them.